SLAS Graduate Education Fellowship Grant

 There is no limitation on the number of Grants for which an otherwise eligible organization may apply and be awarded.

-While an Eligible Organization may submit multiple applications for a single student, typically once an Eligible Organization has been awarded a Grant for a particular student, the Eligible Organization will not be awarded a second Grant for that same student.
+While an Eligible Organization may submit multiple applications for a single graduate student, typically once an Eligible Organization has been awarded a Grant for a particular graduate student, the Eligible Organization will not be awarded a second Grant for that same graduate student.

 Students looking to benefit from a Grant from this SLAS program must:

-• be in a graduate degree program related to quantitative biosciences and/or life sciences R&D administered by the educational organization;
+• be in a graduate degree program related to high throughput screening, quantitative biosciences and/or drug discovery administered by the educational organization;

-• as part of the graduate degree program conduct research related to quantitative biosciences and/or life sciences; and
+• as part of the graduate degree program conduct research related to high throughput screening, quantitative biosciences and/or drug discovery; and

 Ineligibility